ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

-light resources are partitioned between competing plants of varying heights, which has a very significant impact on how vegetation distribution emerges from competition :raw-latex:`\parencite{fisher2010}`.
+light resources are partitioned between competing plants of varying heights, which has a very significant impact on how vegetation distribution emerges from competition
+:ref:`Fisher et al. 2010<fisher2010>`.

-The standard ED1.0 model makes a simple ’flat disk’ assumption, that the leaf area of each cohort is spread in an homogenous layer at one exact height across entire the ground area represented by each patch.
+The standard ED1.0 model makes a simple `flat disk' assumption, that the leaf area of each cohort is spread in an homogenous layer at one exact height across entire the ground area represented by each patch.
 FATES has diverged from this representation due to (at least) two problematic emergent properties that we identified as generating unrealistic behaviours espetially for large-area patches.